JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 This tells GitHub to keep your GitHub login information for an hour, i.e. 3600 seconds (feel free to increase this time if you wish).
 If you don't do this, you may regret it - you'll have to enter your GitHub password repeatedly throughout the build process as ecbuild proceeds to clone multiple GitHub repositories.

-The statement above should be sufficient on most systems.
+The statement above should be sufficient for most systems.
 However, on some systems (particularly HPC systems with stringent security protocols), it may be necessary to explicitly give git permission to store your GitHub password unencrypted on disk as follows:

 .. code-block:: bash